MattHatwey/Manemo/chapter5.md

 Sirius smiled.
 She looked at Bubble and laughed.

 Aves looked at the beautiful view as the buildings and houses repaired themselves.
-He smiled, knowing that Leaf would be there tomorrow to greet him.
+He smiled.

 Esper looked around.
 He wished his life was better.
 He wanted his heart to feel fixed, just like the towns and cities.
 Crystal hugged him and said "I'm happy that I was born with you!
 I love you!"
 Esper cried, then smiled.